AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `prepend_as_path` - (Optional) List of AS numbers to populate BGP AP_PATH field when it advertises to VGW or peer devices.
 * `local_as_number` - (Optional) Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations.
 * `bgp_ecmp` - (Optional) Enable Equal Cost Multi Path (ECMP) routing for the next hop.
 Default value: false.
+* `enable_multi_tier_transit` - (Optional) Enable Multi-tier Transit mode on transit gateway.
+When enabled, transit gateway will propagate routes it receives from its transit peering peer to other transit peering peers. `local_as_number` is required.
+Default value: false.
+Available as of provider version R2.19+.

+### BGP over LAN
 * `enable_bgp_over_lan` - (Optional) Pre-allocate a network interface(eth4) for "BGP over LAN" functionality.
 Must be enabled to create a BGP over LAN `aviatrix_transit_external_device_conn` resource with this Transit Gateway.
-Only valid for cloud_type = 8 (Azure).
+Only valid for GCP (4), Azure (8), AzureGov (32) or AzureChina (2048).
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+
-* `enable_multi_tier_transit` - (Optional) Enable Multi-tier Transit mode on transit gateway.
-When enabled, transit gateway will propagate routes it receives from its transit peering peer to other transit peering peers. `local_as_number` is required.
-Default value: false.
-Available as of provider version R2.19+.
+* `bgp_lan_interfaces` - (Optional) Interfaces to run BGP protocol on top of the ethernet interface, to connect to the onprem/remote peer.
+Only available for GCP Transit.
+Each interface has the following attributes:
+  * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
+  * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
+* `ha_bgp_lan_interfaces` - (Optional) Interfaces to run BGP protocol on top of the ethernet interface, to connect to the onprem/remote peer.
+Only available for GCP Transit HA.
+Each interface has the following attributes:
+  * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
+  * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.

 ### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
 Only supports AWS, AWSGov, AWSChina, AWS Top Secret and AWS Secret.
 Valid values: true, false.
 Default value: false.